Belle Delphine: Surrealist eroticism of content

 Writing for Kotaku, Joshua Rivera opined that the overt sexuality in Delphine's content was presented satirically, "given her long list of stunts that all tend to subvert or toy with well-established fetish tropes".
 On the sexuality found in her social media posts, James Cook of The Telegraph commented on Delphine being "one of a new breed of mostly young social media celebrities to have found a way to harness obsessive, sexualised internet culture to make huge amounts of money", albeit in a "dubious fashion".
-Delphine has also been noted to be often accused of making herself look younger, particularly to "cater to followers' barely-legal fantasies," due to her regularly using fake braces and styling her hair into pig tails in her posts.

 Delphine herself views her modelling as falling into the category of erotica, but in December 2020, when asked on if she considers her online activity as performance art, Delphine disputed the idea.
 Instead, she described her actions as "just jokes," and went on to say she enjoys "playing" around online, calling the internet "a really fun place to tease and mess around with".

 Her content's use of themes from Japanese popular culture has also been examined.
 Originating in 1990s Japanese manga, the ahegao facial expression was specifically cited by media outlets for its frequency and prominence in Delphine's imagery.
 Business Insider stated Delphine was "most famous" for her ahegao photos, while The Spectator referred to her replication of the facial expression as her "break-out" online.
 Dickson wrote that the references to Japanese culture in Delphine's content have sparked criticism, as she has been "accused of racism and cultural appropriation in her cosplay, as well as capitalizing on the eroticisation of young girls".
 Conversely, Japanese adult performer Marica Hase stated "I see her manga characters as more of an homage and not racist".